Future of Holocaust research in Poland hinges on libel case

 “The proceedings against these two scholars of international repute are nothing more than an attempt to use the legal system to muzzle and intimidate scholarship on the Holocaust in Poland,” Weitzman said.

-Germany occupied Poland in 1939, annexing part of it to Germany and directly governing the rest.
+Germany occupied Poland in 1939, annexing part of it to Germany and directly governing the rest, killing millions.
 Unlike other countries occupied by Germany, there was no collaborationist government in Poland.
 The pre-war Polish government and military fled into exile, except for an underground resistance army that fought the Nazis inside the country.

 Yet some people in Poland collaborated with the Germans in hunting down and killing Jews, in many cases people who had fled ghettos and sought to hide in the countryside.

-Note: This story was first published on February 2, 2021.
-It was updated on February 4, 2021 to make clear that the case is being tried under civil law, not criminal law, and to add comment from Poland’s ambassador to Israel.